Ian is a full-blooded Filipino visual artist who loves to incorporate Pinoy myth and folklore in his work.

 In the Philippines, she's making countless appearances in local movies and TV shows, killing characters off one by one until she’s left with the protagonists to make some sort of bargain.

-She appeared in the Filipino cult classic Patayin sa Sindak si Barbara (Kill Barbara in Terror) as the main antagonist who haunts everyone she deemed who has wronged her, with adaptations from the 1974 original, and the subsequent remake in 1995, followed by a mini-series in 2008.
+She appeared in the Filipino cult classic Patayin sa Sindak si Barbara (To Kill Barbara with Fright) as the main antagonist who haunts everyone she deemed who has wronged her, with adaptations from the 1974 original, and the subsequent remake in 1995, followed by a mini-series in 2008.

 There's also Hiwaga sa Balete Drive (Mystery on Balete Drive), a 1988 anthology horror film directed by Peque Gallaga and Lorenzo Reyes.
 The film is based on the haunting legends on the spooky street.